ndlib-cds/BIP-Week/index.md

 *   9:30am - 10:15am: Introduction to R and RStudio for Genomics Part 1 of 5 - Resource: [genomics-r-intro](https://datacarpentry.org/genomics-r-intro/)
 *   10:30am - 11:50am: Introduction to R and RStudio for Genomics Part 2 of 5 - Resource: [genomics-r-intro](https://datacarpentry.org/genomics-r-intro/)
-*   12:00pm - 1:00pm: Bring Your Own Lunch Session—Introduction to ORCID and OSF
+*   12:00pm - 1:00pm: Bring Your Own Lunch Session—Introduction to ORCID and OSF - Resource: [ORCID and OSF Intro](https://osf.io/5vp6j/)
 *   1:15pm - 2:45pm: Introduction to R and RStudio for Genomics Part 3 of 5 - Resource: [genomics-r-intro](https://datacarpentry.org/genomics-r-intro/)
 *   3:15 - 4:00pm: Databases and SQL Part 5 of 5 - Resource: [ql-novice-survey/11-prog-R](http://swcarpentry.github.io/sql-novice-survey/11-prog-R/index.html)